kiselev-dv/osm3d/README.md

 Empty role just indicates that object 3d geometry is described in osm3d model.
 Howewer you can use `id:<some_id>` to connect osm objects with features inside osm3d.

+For example, let's take an intersection https://www.openstreetmap.org/#map=17/44.64367/-63.65467

+We want to be able not only to create a geometry for bridge, tunnel, ground and highways, we want to keep a semantic connection with OSM, so it would be possible to say which 3d geometry primitives represents which highway.

+To do so,
+* create `type=osm3d` relation in OSM
+* add highways, bridges, tunnels and other osm objects with `id:*` roles.
+It's a good idea to use meaningfull ids.
+  Like `id:hwy-102.1` for highway 102 segments.
+* In OSM3d data structure, create a feature or relation with corresponding ids.
+  It's not yet specified should that be a separate id, or some kind of a tag at this moment.
+  But the idea is to match osm3d features by some kind of id with osm objects using roles of osm osm3d relation.

 ## Structure